dlibanori/sidekiq-delay/README.md

 ## How it works

-It queues an job with model class, model id, method name and args.
-Later, at Sidekiq, it finds your model using class and id and calls method with args.
+It queues a job with model class, model id, method name and args.
+Later, at Sidekiq, it finds your model using `class` and `id` and calls method with args.
 Your class must respond to `find(id)` and return same model.

 **NOTE**: Your model must be stored at database before `delay` any call.

 ## Custom works

 What if you class doesn't respond to `find` or you want to use another `Sidekiq` plugin?
-You can easily write an **custom worker**.
+You can easily write a **custom worker**.
 You have just to set your model to use it with `worker` method.

 Your worker just need to include `Sidekiq::Delay::Strategy` or extend `Sidekiq::Delay::Worker`.